bmeviauac01/datadriven/docs/seminar/jpa/index.md

 - Search file: Ctrl+Shift+R
 - Fix missing imports:Ctrl+Shift+O
 - Format code: Ctrl+Shift+F
-- In Java Resources right click a package / New Class/Interfaces will create the source in this package
+- In Java Resources right-click a package / New Class/Interfaces will create the source in this package
 - Restore default layout of views: Window > Reset perspective
 - Increase font size:
     - Window menu / Preferences, start typing _font_ to locate _Fonts and Colors_
     - Select it and under _Basic_ choose _Text Font_ and increase the size

-## Exercise 0: Create database
+## Exercise 0: Create a database

 1. Use _Microsoft SQL Server Management Studio_ to connect to the database.
 We are not using _localdb_ here; the address is: `localhost\sqlexpress` and use _SQL Server Authentication_.

-1. Create a new database with name `adatvez`. **You should this exact name or will have to update the Java project**.
+1. Create a new database with the name `adatvez`. **You should this exact name or will have to update the Java project**.
 To create a new database see the instructions [in the first seminar material](../transactions/index.md).
 If a database with this name already exists, no need to re-create it.

 1. Run the database initialization script on this database.
 If the database exists on this machine, run the script anyway to reset any changes made in the schema.